ascend-io/ascend-community/ottos_expeditions/README.md

 **Objective**: Analyze customer cohorts to understand booking behaviors and trends.

   ### 1. Overview
   In this expedition, you'll work with customer data to categorize customers into cohorts and update reports for downstream consumers in PowerBI.
-To start open the `flows/customer_cohort_analysis` folder in the File Explorer on the left.
+To start open the `flows/1-customer_cohort_analysis` folder in the File Explorer on the left.

+  We'll be using the following:
   - **Data Source**:
     - `data/customers.csv`
   - **Components**: